Online evals

 Why pair online evals with the Gateway

-Online evals grade whatever spans reach Respan, so the value scales with how much of your production traffic Respan can see.
-Routing your model calls through the Gateway is the easiest way to get complete, structured production spans: inputs, outputs, model, cost, latency, and status, with no extra instrumentation.
-Every one of those spans is then something an automation can sample and score, which is why the two features are designed to work together.
+Online evals grade the traffic that reaches Respan, so the value scales with how much of your application Respan can see.
+Routing model calls through the Gateway is the easiest way to get structured production spans: inputs, outputs, model, cost, latency, and status.
+Add tracing when Trace scope needs the complete multi-step execution.
+The automation can then sample and score the selected unit.

 What’s next